ericjeker/sfml-breakout/README.md

 The `GameInstance` also holds the instance of the Window where everything will be drawn.

-Four events are processed:

-- Closed: when the user closes the window (Alt+F4, or clicking on the close button)
-- Resized: the user resized the window, this event is pushed down the call hierarchy so that the scene can be redrawn
-- FocusLost: pause the game loop
-- FocusGained: resume the game loop

 ## GameController

 Responsible for handling the game flow using a Stack State Pattern holding different GameStates.
 Multiple game states can